 As part of the Art Museum’s historic expansion, Lisa installed galleries that highlight the art and architecture of the Roman Empire and showcase the museum’s collection of Near Eastern, Greek and Etruscan art. Çakmak is currently working on the reinstallation of the museum’s Egyptian collection, a project she has led through years of research and planning, including the 2014 CT-scanning of three mummies.

-New Ancient Egyptian Art Galleries Open December 15
+Expanded, Reimagined Ancient Egyptian Art Galleries

-Lisa Çakmak, the associate curator of ancient art, has led the reinstallation project through years of research and planning.
-More than 100 works of art will explore death and the afterlife, Egyptian religion, the human figure in art, and more.
+Lisa Çakmak, the associate curator of ancient art, led the reinstallation project through years of research and planning.
+More than 100 works of art on display explore death and the afterlife, Egyptian religion, the human figure in art, and more.
 Visitors will find new digital interactive experiences to engage more deeply with the arts and culture of ancient Egypt.
 A high-resolution touchscreen featuring detailed photos of ancient coins is available in nearby Gallery 320.
 Featured in Gallery 313 are a digital timeline with maps and stories about specific works that convey the evolution of Egyptian art from its earliest stages into later periods as well as an interactive display of computerized-tomography (CT) scans of three mummies.
 Using touch gestures, visitors can explore three-dimensional models of these mummies layer-by-layer to reveal details about age, physical features, and the mummification process.